DD Awareness Month

 Learn how to get in FREE during Inclusion Days

-Summit DD is teaming up with Summit Art Space to host an inclusive art walk in recognition of DD Awareness Month.
-Be sure to check back for date and times
+Summit DD is teaming up with Summit Art Space to host the 3rd annual inclusive art walk in recognition of DD Awareness Month on March 12, 2026.

 Be Part of the Change